Configuring Virtual Appliances

 -

 SailPoint reserves the 10.255.255.241/28 IP range.
-If any sources reside in this range, implementing this solution will not allow those sources to properly route traffic.
+If any sources reside in this range, traffic will not route properly.

 -